jsharkey13/cambridge-cstia-databases/tutorials/graph.md

 ## Installation

 Neo4j, as the name suggests, requires Java.
-We'll need Java 11 or higher.
+We'll need Java 17 or higher.
 If you don't already have a JDK installed, then the [Eclipse Temurin OpenJDK](https://adoptium.net/en-GB/temurin/releases/) is likely the best place to start.

-Once Java is installed, install the [Community Server version of Neo4j](https://neo4j.com/download-center/#community).
-Use version 4.4, the LTS version, since the database to be loaded was created using this version.
-Once downloaded and extracted, you should find you have a `bin` directory inside the Neo4j folder which contains the scripts you'll need to manage the Neo4j server.
+Once Java is installed, install the self-managed [Community version of Neo4j Graph Database](https://neo4j.com/deployment-center/).
+Use version 5.26, the LTS version, since the database to be loaded was created using this version.
+Once downloaded and extracted, you should find you have a `bin` directory inside the Neo4j directory which contains the scripts you'll need to manage the Neo4j server.

 The very first thing to do is to start the server and change the default login credentials; you can't use Neo4j until this is completed.